meniactech/MENiAC-Smoothie/README.md

 <br>

-This is my first (attempt) to do NodeJs application.
+This is project is in  it's starting stage.
+At this point it actually doesn't do anything yet.
+This is laos my first (attempt) to do NodeJs application.
 Everything is at this point hugely put together with bubble gum.

 <BR>